-Adult campus students must complete:
+Adult campus and online students must complete:

-- " A minimum of 24 semester credit hours in residence with Ottawa University, including minimum of 8 semester credit hours in the liberal arts studies (LAS) sequence, namely Proseminar and Graduation Review, and including at least 12 semester upper division credit hours in the major (does not include semester credit hours earned through credit by assessment). - " A minimum of 48 semester credit hours of upper-division coursework (300- and 400-level). - " A minimum of 28 semester credit hours in the major.
+- " A minimum of 24 semester credit hours in residence with Ottawa University, including required semester credits in the LAS sequence (LAS 20010/LAS 30012 and LAS 45012), and at least 12 semester upper division credit hours in the major (does not include semester credit hours earned through credit by assessment). - " A minimum of 48 semester credit hours of upper-division coursework (300- and 400-level).

+- " A minimum of 28 semester credit hours in the major.
 Twelve semester credit hours must be upper division and taken in residence with Ottawa University.
 All grades for courses in the major must be at a "C" level or better. - " A cumulative grade point average of 2.00 or better. - " A minimum of 128 earned semester credit hours. - " A grade of "C" or better in all required LAS coursework.